This site focuses on alcohol-free beers, wines, spirits, and the drinks designed to replace them. That's our thing.

 AF beer, wine, and spirits solve one specific problem: giving you something that feels like the real thing.
 Most evenings, that's exactly what you want.

 But not every moment wants a beer-shaped beverage or a wine-shaped experience.
 Some occasions call for a cup of tea, a glass of kombucha, or something sharp and citrus-fresh that never pretended to be anything else.
-This guide is a quick map of the rest of the landscape — the drinks sitting outside the AF aisle that are still worth knowing about.
+This guide is a quick map of the rest of the non-AF aisle: the drinks sitting outside the alcohol-free category that are still worth knowing about.

 Soft Drinks